LostMekka/3m5.GameJam-6/README.md

 A dungeon-crawler-game with Kotlin and Zircon.

 Wicked forces came to life but nothing  can persist against the light.
-It us up to you to save the jungle of
+It is up to you to save the jungle of ...

 ![alt text](https://github.com/LostMekka/3m5.GameJam-6/blob/master/documentation/00.png)
 ![alt text](https://github.com/LostMekka/3m5.GameJam-6/blob/master/documentation/01.png)